 There’s a good chance you learned about mitochondria in your high school biology class.
 There’s a higher chance of familiarity if you are involved in the world of exercise and physiology.
 However, many people have never heard of these tiny organelles, even though their function is the single most important piece of the performance improvement puzzle.

 Mitochondria - which are, in fact, separate living organelles within our bodies - play a critical part in forming almost all of the body’s energy by turning oxygen into an energy molecule known as ATP.
 Despite living within our cells, mitochondria have their very own DNA.
 There are competing theories as to how they got into our cells, but the most likely explanation is that they were once independent organisms, similar to bacteria today, that got swallowed up by our cellular predecessors millions of years ago.
 Cells that formed this symbiotic relationship with mitochondria were able to thrive due to the increased amount of ATP (energy) they could produce.
-To this day, the mitochondria have stayed with us throughout our evolution and can be found in almost all multicellular organisms.
+To this day, mitochondria have stayed with us throughout our evolution and can be found in almost all multicellular organisms.

 In humans, the mitochondria produce ATP by consuming oxygen in order to metabolize fat, carbohydrates, or proteins.
 This process is called glycolysis, and it is essential for life to exist.
 All of our cells need ATP to function properly.
 However, the general energy requirements of different cells in our body vary, and so our mitochondria are distributed unevenly between different cells.
-More active cells require more energy, and so these cells have a higher density of mitochondria.
+More active cells require more energy, so these cells have a higher density of mitochondria.
 The muscles in our heart, for example, have a mitochondrial density of around 35% of its total cellular volume (1*) while skeletal muscles, like the hamstring or bicep, typically only consist of 3-8% mitochondria by volume (2*).

 When mitochondrial activity is impaired or limited due to any number of contributing factors, less ATP will be produced.
 As ATP is the only currency of energy the body uses, this will impair all cellular functions in our bodies.
 One of the most notable conditions where a lack of mitochondrial ATP synthesis is prevalent is chronic fatigue syndrome (4*).
 Newer research is also starting to point towards mitochondrial inefficiency or deterioration with regard to multiple diseases and metabolic conditions.